Syria: IS leader dies during US raid in rebel-held region | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The White House said the leader of the so-called "Islamic State" was "taken off the battlefield" in a raid in northwestern Syria.
-Responders and activists said the attack killed at least 13 people.
+The US said the leader of the so-called "Islamic State" was "taken off the battlefield" in a raid in northwestern Syria.
+Abu Ibrahim al-Hashimi al-Qurayshi blew himself up during the raid, an official said.

 The White House on Thursday said US armed forces "have taken off the battlefield" Abu Ibrahim al-Hashimi al-Qurayshi, the leader of the so-called "Islamic State" (IS) group.